rafaelpierre/pyjaws/README.md

 ## Disclaimer

 * **PyJaws** is not developed, endorsed not supported by Databricks.
 It is provided as-is; no warranty is derived from using this package.
+For more details, please refer to the [license](https://github.com/rafaelpierre/pyjaws/blob/main/LICENSE.md).

+## Reporting Bugs and Contributing

+Feel free to create an issue if you feel something is not right.
+Contribution guidelines can be found [here](https://githubcom/rafaelpierre/pyjaws/blob/main/CONTRIBUTING.md).